-If you have a boat that will stay on a Canal & River Trust managed waterway, you will need to buy a long term boat licence.
+If you have a boat that will spend time on one of our waterways then you will need to buy it a licence.

 If your boat is very small (such as a canoe or rowing boat) and you only put it into the waterway for occasional trips, a short term visitor licence will be enough.